Skip to content

 • k9s: a TUI for managing and viewing cluster resources.

-* provided by the Embedded Cluster install
+* provided by the NetBox Enterprise install

 Accessing Your Cluster from the Command Line